AmazonCloudHub-aws/AWSGeoAnalyticsSuite/README.md

 3. **Local AWS Simulation**: LocalStack is started, simulating the AWS environment locally to allow for the deployment and testing of Terraform configurations without affecting real cloud resources.

 4. **Terraform Operations**: Terraform is initialized, and a plan is generated, detailing the changes that would be applied to the infrastructure based on the current code.
 This step uses LocalStack as the target environment.

+If you prefer to run LocalStack locally, you will need Docker.
+The CI workflow provides the convenience of running LocalStack in GitHub Actions.
+To run locally, follow LocalStack docs and set AWS endpoint overrides to `http://localhost:4566`.

 ### Benefits